 George and Antoinette managed to buy it in 1995 and moved in, transplanting 2,000 plants from their previous garden.
 They also planted 20,000 daffodils and over 400 species roses and - thanks to a map in the National Archives - rediscovered the original paths in the upper part of the garden, which lies in Kilkenny.

 And they have been restoring and replanting ever since.
 So this is more a garden with a house in it, rather than a house with a garden attached - but what a house, all the same.
-Immaculately maintained and with classically proportioned rooms furnished with fine antiques, anyone who enjoys beautiful old things will find this a wonderful place to stay and George and Antoinette are great hosts, who really enjoy sharing their home and garden with visitors.
+Classically proportioned rooms are furnished with fine antiques and - while garden maintenance may take precedence over the house at times - George and Antoinette are great hosts, who really enjoy sharing their home and garden with visitors.